How To Supercharge Your Christmas Preparations.

 Frequently asked Q&A

 I like to keep my Christmas decorations simple and meaningful.
-We have a tree full of candy themed ornaments for the kids such as gingerbread men, candy canes and doughnuts etc. My focus is always on lighting to make the house feel cosy and warm.
-I love with glowing twinkly Christmas window lights to make the house inviting to christmas visitors.
+We have a tree full of candy-themed ornaments for the kids such as gingerbread men, candy canes and doughnuts etc. My focus is always on lighting to make the house feel cosy and warm.
+I love glowing twinkly Christmas window lights to make the house inviting to Christmas visitors.

 We get up super early with the kids and spend the morning cosying down together, then, in the afternoon we visit family for Christmas dinner and have a family stroll in the dark to walk off the Christmas